 Listed infrastructure is an emerging asset class that is currently underresearched and not always well understood.
-This is similar to the situation we saw 20 years ago with listed property trusts, although we believe that the risk/return characteristics of listed infrastructure are superior to those of property, due to long-term structural growth drivers like urbanization, globalization of trade, mobilization of data and security of energy supplies.
+This is similar to the situation we saw 20 years ago with listed property trusts, although we believe that the risk/return characteristics of listed infrastructure are superior to those of property, due to long-term structural growth drivers like urbanisation, globalisation of trade, mobilisation of data and security of energy supplies.

 It is important to view investments in listed infrastructure from a global perspective.
-The global listed universe is capitalized at over US\$2 trillion, allowing investors to diversify across various infrastructure sectors and geographies and to actively manage key risks.
+The global listed universe is capitalised at over US\$2 trillion, allowing investors to diversify across various infrastructure sectors and geographies and to actively manage key risks.

 A good example is the airport sector.
-Sydney Airport is one of the world's leading airports in terms of profitability by passenger, but this is widely recognized and already fully reflected in the stock price - it trades at a 18x EV/EBITDA multiple.
-Alternatively, our investor can buy shares in Spanish airport operator AENA, which is currently trading at 12x EV/EBITDA.
+Sydney Airport is one of the world's leading airports in terms of profitability by passenger, but this is widely recognised and already fully reflected in the stock price - it trades at a 18x EV/EBITDA multiple.
+Alternatively, our Fund can buy shares in Spanish airport operator AENA, which is currently trading at 12x EV/EBITDA.
+At these levels we believe that AENA represents a better investment for our clients' money.